-Sustained moderate physical exercise daily.
-Participants are instructed to perform moderate physical exercise at least 30 minutes a day during the intervention period, e.g., bicycling, walking, gardening, jogging or recreational sports.
-Participants are encouraged to continue with moderate physical exercise throughout life.
+Sustained moderate physical exercise daily

+Participants are instructed to perform moderate physical exercise for at least 30 min a day during the intervention period, for example, bicycling, walking, gardening, jogging or recreational sports.
+Participants are encouraged to continue with moderate physical exercise throughout their lives.